-IV SUMMARY
+IV.
+SUMMARY

-In summary, we demonstrated that the Perron-Frobenius operator built from a simple dissipative map with dynamical attractors generates a scale-free directed network with properties being rather similar to the WWW.
-The networks and their Google matrices are obtained on the basis of the Ulam method for coarsegraining of the Perron-Frobenius operator and thus can be viewed as the Ulam networks or Ulam graphs.
-The Google matrix of such Ulam networks reproduces many properties of real networks with an algebraic decay of the PageRank and quasi-degeneracy of eigenvalues near unity for the Google parameter $\alpha = 1$.
-In this formulation the popular websites correspond to dynamical fixed point attractors which help to generate global scale-free properties of the network.
-The PageRank of the system becomes delocalized for α smaller than a certain critical value, such a delocalization is linked to emergence of a strange attractor.
-Even for α very close to unity a moderate change of system parameters can drive the system to a strange attractor regime with a complete delocalization of the PageRank making the Google search inefficient.
-In view of a great importance of the Google search for WWW [2, 6] and its new emerging applications [32] it may be rather useful to study in more detail the properties of the Google matrix generated by simple dynamical maps.
+In summary, we demonstrated that the Perron-Frobenius operator built from a simple dissipative map with dynamical attractors generates a scale-free directed network with three properties similar to the WWW: compatible degree distributions (Figs. 4 and 5), compatible power-law PageRank decay (Fig. 6), its sensitivity for $\alpha$ near 1 and quasidegeneracy of eigenvalues near unity.
+The networks and their Google matrices are obtained on the basis of the Ulam method for coarse graining of the Perron-Frobenius operator and thus can be viewed as the Ulam networks or Ulam graphs.
+In this formulation the popular websites can be considered as dynamical fixed point attractors which help to generate global scale-free properties of the network.
+The PageRank of the system becomes delocalized for $\alpha$ smaller than a certain critical value, such a delocalization is linked to emergence of a strange attractor.
+Even for $\alpha$ very close to unity a moderate change in system parameters can drive the system to a strange attractor regime with a complete delocalization of the PageRank making the Google search inefficient.
+In view of a great importance of the Google search for WWW [3,7] and its new emerging applications [36] it may be rather useful to study in more detail the properties of the Google matrix generated by simple dynamical maps.
+We will present our results for the real networks in a separate work [33].

-Of course, it is quite possible that at the present state the Google matrix of WWW is more stable in respect to variation of α (indications for that can be found e.g. in [8, 9, 10]).
-However, WWW evolves with time and may become more sensitive to changes of α .
-Also the Google search can be applied to a large variety of other important networks (see e.g. [10, 32]) which may be more sensitive to various parameter variations.
-It is quite possible that the Ulam networks discussed here only partially simulate the properties of the WWW.
+At the present state the Google matrix of WWW is stable in respect to variations of $\alpha$ at typical values $\alpha$ =0.5-0.85 (indications for that can be found e.g., in [9-11]).
+This is different from the cases T10 and T20 analyzed in our studies which show that there the PageRank vector becomes very flat in index for $\alpha < \alpha_c$ when the delocalization takes place.
+In this delocalized regime of the Ulam network the PageRank spreads over enormously large number of states growing to infinity with the increase in the matrix size N and hence the classification via the PageRank becomes inefficient.
+It is not excluded that, since WWW evolves with time, the WWW may become more sensitive to changes of $\alpha$ .
+Also the Google search can be applied to a large variety of other important networks (see, e.g., [11,36]) which may be more sensitive to various parameter variations.

+Therefore, it is quite possible that the Ulam networks discussed here only partially simulate the properties of the WWW.
+For example our model shows certain deviations for distribution of links for small and very large number of links (see discussion above).
 However, the Ulam networks are easy to generate and at the same time they show a large variety of rich interesting properties.
 The parallels between the Ulam networks and the actual WWW can be instructive for deeper understanding of both.
 Therefore, we think that their further studies will give us better understanding of the Google matrix properties.
 The studies of the Ulam networks will also lead to a better understanding of intricate spectral properties of the Perron-Frobenius operators.
-The application of the thermodynamical formalism [33, 34] to the spectra of such operators can help to understand their properties in a better way.
+The application of the thermodynamical formalism [37,38] to the spectra of such operators can help to understand their properties in a better way.